LCorti/lcorti.github.io/_publications/2021-06-vaccinitaly-2.md

 citation: |
     @inproceedings{Pierri2021VaccinItaly,
-        title={VaccinItaly: monitoring Italian conversations around vaccines on Twitter and Facebook}, author={Pierri, Francesco and Tocchetti, Andrea and Corti, Lorenzo and Di Giovanni, Marco and Pavanetto, Silvio and Brambilla, Marco and Ceri, Stefano}
-        booktitle={Workshop Proceedings of the 15th International AAAI Conference on Web and Social Media}, year={2021}
+        title={VaccinItaly: monitoring Italian conversations around vaccines on Twitter and Facebook}, author={Pierri, Francesco and Tocchetti, Andrea and Corti, Lorenzo and Di Giovanni, Marco and Pavanetto, Silvio and Brambilla, Marco and Ceri, Stefano}, booktitle={Workshop Proceedings of the 15th International AAAI Conference on Web and Social Media}, year={2021}
     }